Unknown's avatar

 When I say my first book, my second book, and so on, I’m talking about the ones I ended up publishing.
 I would estimate there are another 6 to 10 books that either didn’t get completed or, once I finished them, I didn’t feel they were good enough to publish.
 Someday, maybe, I’ll take those unfinished and unpublished drafts and run them through the process of revising and editing and see if there’s something there worth publishing.

-While the titles worked for me while I was writing and publishing the books, they’re probably not the best titles for selling the books.
+While the titles worked for me while I was writing and publishing the books, they’re probably not the best for selling them.
 One lesson I learned from this was that I should have taken more time and picked titles that reflected their genre and that would attract readers.

 Creating covers.